timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 ```

 ### Why Enforce `DPS` Small and Deleteable `Packages`?
-`DPS` is all about writing as simple and clean software as possible.
+`DPS` is about writing as simple and as clean code as possible.
 To enrich this `DPS` ensures that with changed requirements or new
 technical solutions `Packages` `can` be rewritten.

 `DPS` is written with Facebooks `The Hacker Way` in mind.
 "Be Open" for other implementations.
-Every `Package` "can be replaced by a better one".
+Every `Package` "can be replaced by "a better one".
 Make sure, that everyone can play / hack on new and hopefully better implementations.
 "Focus On The Impact" of every `Package`, "Move Fast" and "Don't Be Afraid" by changing,
 deleting code.